sathomas/jsDataV.is/src/text/ch7/02-graph.md

 ### Step 6: Position the Elements

 At this point we've added the necessary markup elements to our visualization, but we haven't given them any dimensions or positions.
-As we've noted before, D3.js doesn't do any drawing, so we'll have to write the code to do it.
+As we've noted before, <span class="smcp">D3</span>.js doesn't do any drawing, so we'll have to write the code to do it.
 As noted in step 2, we did assign somewhat arbitrary positions to the nodes by arranging them in a circle.
 For now, we can use that to position them.

-To position an SVG circle we set its `cx` and `cy` attributes to correspond to the circle's center.
+To position an <span class="smcp">SVG</span> circle we set its `cx` and `cy` attributes to correspond to the circle's center.
 We also specify the circle's radius with the `r` attribute.
 Let's start with the radius; we'll set it to a fixed value for all nodes.
-We've already created a D3.js selection for all of those nodes.
+We've already created a <span class="smcp">D3</span>.js selection for all of those nodes.
 Setting their `r` attributes is a simple statement.

 ``` {.javascript .numberLines}
 nodeSelection.attr('r', 10);
 ```

 The `cx` and `cy` values are a little trickier because they're not the same for all of the nodes.
 Those values depend on properties of the data associated with the nodes.
-More specifically, each element in the `nodes` array has `x` and `y` properties.
-D3.js, however, makes it very easy to access those properties.
-Instead of providing constant values for the attributes, we provide functions.
-D3.js will then call those functions and pass the data values as parameters.
+More specifically, each element in the `nodes` array has `x` and `y` properties. <span class="lgcp">D3</span>.js, however, makes it very easy to access those properties.
+Instead of providing constant values for the attributes, we provide functions. <span class="lgcp">D3</span>.js will then call those functions and pass the data values as parameters.
 Our functions can return the appropriate value for the attribute.

 ``` {.javascript .numberLines}
 nodeSelection